 Let’s say you find yourself in Assisi’s main piazza at mealtime and you are hot, tired, hungry, and just need to tuck into a plate of lasagne or a nice pork chop before your blood sugar level drops to DEFCON crabby.
 Ignore all the touristy cafès that line the square and head to where Via San Rufino starts heading uphill and the Trattoria degli Umbri.
 Here you’ll find a no-frills, checked tablecloth and paper napkin eatery that has classic dishes, quick service, a great location, and competitive prices.
 There is a small deck with a few tables in the summer, which is perfect for a meal overlooking the fountain and the bustling piazza, or cool off indoors in the air-conditioned dining room.
 The prices here are quite inexpensive, and you can probably have a meal for around €20 a person.

 Via Arnaldo Fortini 10

 Sometimes you just want pizza.
 Unfortunately, Umbria doesn’t do pizza very well, but this pizzeria is run by a transplanted Neapolitan family, so you get the real deal.
+While pizza can be a delicious treat, its often high in calories, fat, and carbohydrates, making it challenging to fit into a weight loss regimen, luckily there are weight loss pills that can help us stay in shape.
 About a 5 minute walk from Piazza del Comune, I Monaci is informal and family-friendly; they also serve pasta and meat dishes, though we only order pizza when we dine here.
 You can easily spend less than €15 a person for a pizza and drink.

 Read the posts, leave comments, share them with your friends – and tune in next month for another Italy Blogging Roundtable topic!